frankheat/offsecnotes/content/web/vulnerabilities/http-request-smuggling.md

 ```

 {{< hint style=notes >}}
-**Note**: here the request triggerg response queue poisoning, but you can also smuggle prefixes for classic request smuggling.
+**Note**: here the request trigger response queue poisoning, but you can also smuggle prefixes for classic request smuggling.
 {{< /hint >}}

 ## CL.0/H2.0 request smuggling